gilecheverria/TC1001S.100-202211/README.md

 - Cannon: Score counter, Balloon Speed and infinite game
 - Memory: Click counter

+## Changes by Diego Emiliano Figueroa Guillén
+## 4th Semester, ITD
+- Paint: Circle and Cyan Color
+- Snake: Random colors for the snake and the food
+- Cannon: Increased projectile bullet speed and put the current score number at the top of the middle of the game
+- Memory:

 Original games code from: http://www.grantjenks.com/docs/freegames/index.html Games included:
 - Paint